wiemghozzi/Generate-human-face-images-GAN/README.md

 A repository of the faux images crafted by our GAN model.
 These depictions illustrate the model's capability to emulate genuine human faces.

 ### README.md:
 A foundational markdown document that demystifies our project.
-It furnishes visitors with a comprehensive view of the project's objectives, its application, and guidelines on utilization or contribution.
+It furnishes visitors with a comprehensive view of the project's objectives, and guidelines on utilization.

 ### Untitled1.ipynb: